wasp-lang/wasp/web/docs/auth/auth-hooks.md

 Its **input** is an `args` object with the following properties:
 - `providerId: { providerName: string, providerUserId: string }` - The provider ID of the user
 - `user: User` - The user object that was created
+- `accessToken: string` - The access token of the user (only for OAuth providers)
+- `oAuthState: { state?: string, codeVerifier?: string }` - The OAuth state object (only for OAuth providers)
 - `prisma: PrismaClient` - Prisma client instance
 - `req: Request` - Express request object
 - `hookName: string` - The name of the hook that is being called (in this case, it will be `'onAfterSignup'`)